 180 Life Sciences Corp., formerly KBL Merger Corp.
 IV (the “Company” or “we”) is incorporated in the state of Delaware.
 The rights of our stockholders are generally governed by Delaware law, our amended and restated Certificate of Incorporation and our Bylaws (each as amended and restated in effect as of the date hereof).

-This exhibit describes the general terms of the following two classes of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended: our common stock, par value $0.0001 per share and warrants exercisable for one-half share of our common stock.
+This exhibit describes the general terms of the following two classes of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended: our common stock, par value $0.0001 per share and warrants exercisable for one-fortieth of one share of our common stock.

 This exhibit is a summary and is not intended to be a complete description of the rights and preferences of such securities.
 The terms of these securities may also be affected by the Delaware General Corporation Law (“DGCL”).
-Our amended and restated Certificate of Incorporation and Bylaws as they exist on the date of this Annual Report on Form 10-K are incorporated by reference or filed as an exhibit to the Annual Report on Form 10-K of which this exhibit is a part, and amendments or restatements of each will be filed with the Securities and Exchange Commission (“SEC”) in future periodic or current reports in accordance with the rules of the SEC.
+Our amended and restated Certificate of Incorporation and Bylaws are incorporated by reference or filed as an exhibit to the Annual Report on Form 10-K of which this exhibit is a part, and amendments or restatements of each will be filed with the Securities and Exchange Commission (“SEC”) in future periodic or current reports in accordance with the rules of the SEC.
 The summary below is qualified in its entirety by reference to our amended and restated Certificate of Incorporation and Bylaws, which are filed as exhibits to our Annual Report on Form 10-K of which this exhibit is a part.